AlNomanCSE/DAS/README.md

 ```

 <h1 id="started" align="center">DP</h1>
-<p>Dynamic Programming (DP) is a powerful technique used in computer science and mathematics to solve problems <em style="color:red;">by breaking them down into simpler subproblems</em>.
+<p>Dynamic Programming (DP) is a powerful technique used in computer science and mathematics to solve problems <em style="color:red">by breaking them down into simpler subproblems</em>.
 It is particularly useful for solving optimization problems, where the goal is to find the best solution according to some criteria.</p>

 - ### Optimal Substructure: